ISAAKiel/lecAAR/README.md

-# Largest Empty Circles (LEC) after Zimmermann and Wendt (2003).
+# Largest Empty Circles (LEC) after Zimmermann and Wendt.

 Tool for calculating the largest empty circles and estimation of archaeological sites theoretically to be expected in region of interest.
-This package implements the workflow published by Zimmermann and Wendt (2003).
+This package is an implementation of the method published by Andreas Zimmermann and Karl Peter Wendt (Zimmermann/Wendt 2003).

 ## Method